 The Club Family Picnic is a fun filled picnic sponsored by WCHRRA.
 A barbeque grill is set up and our Grill Master cooks up a selection of hot dogs, burgers, chicken and buns which are supplied by the club.
 Members bring a salad, a side dish or dessert to pass around and their own drinks.
 While at the picnic, a scheduled club hunt is held in the morning.
 There is a special President's Surprise Target(s) hunt buried around the area with special prizes awarded to those dig up the specificed targets.
 Then the event of the year is held.
 In the afternoon a Seeded Hunt is held in a nearby location.
 Coins of all sorts and sizes as well as tokens are hidden in the hunt area.
 Many of the coins are silver and range in dates from the 1800's to modern coins.
 The tokens are numbered and each numbered token has a prize associated with it.
 The prizes are wonderful and well worth the fun and effort of the hunt.

 The Club Raffle is an annual event that WCHRRA sponsors to fund various events and programs throughout the year.
 The tickets go on sale in April and the drawing is held during the August club meeting.
 Winners will be notified and need not be present.
 Raffle tickets cost $10 each, there are total of 300 tickets issued.
-This year's (2019) prize list includes first prize: a Garrett AT Max w the Z Link headphones system (or a cash prize), second prize, a Garrett pin pointer (or a cash prize), and third prize is a Lesche digger (or a cash prize) and additional prizes maybe drawn depending on the total ticket sales or if additional prizes are donated.
+This year's (2022) prize list includes first prize: TBD, second prize, TBD, and third prize is a TBD and additional prizes maybe drawn depending on the total ticket sales or if additional prizes are donated.